School & Playground Zones

 The majority of street lights within Regina are owned and maintained by SaskPower and considered residential street lighting.
 Residential lighting includes street lights in neighbourhoods, in the downtown and lighting along major roadways such as Albert Street, Broad Street, Winnipeg Street, College Avenue, Pasqua Street, Dewdney Avenue, etc.

 Expressway lights are located on high-speed arterial roadways like Ring Road, Highway #1 Bypass, Lewvan Drive, or Arcola Avenue.
 The City of Regina owns and maintains about 800 of these expressway lights while the Ministry of Highways & Infrastructure owns and maintains the remainder.
+While the City is responsible for the maintenance of these expressway lights, outages can be reported to SaskPower.

 Accessible Pedestrian Signals (APS), inform pedestrians who are blind or visually impaired when they have the right-of-way to cross at a signalized intersection.